Omar-Elnazly/MIT-RAG-Assistant/README.md

 University information is distributed across many web pages and documents, making it difficult for students to quickly find accurate answers.

-SmartUniversityAssistant provides a conversational interface where users can ask questions about university-related information.
+MIT RAG Assistant provides a conversational interface where users can ask questions about university-related information.

 The system follows a RAG architecture: